 - Submit the online visa application – most visa agencies do this within 24 hours after receiving all the required documents.

-- Receive visa approval from the Colombian government – this can take one week or longer if an interview or other documents are required.
+- Receive visa approval from the Colombian government – this can take one week, 30 days, or longer if an other documents are required.

-- Register visa and apply for cedula – this should be done within 15 days of step number 3 and you need your passport with the visa from step 4.
+- Register visa and apply for cedula – this should be done within 15 days.

 - Receive cedula – this typically take 5 to 10 calendar days.